EricMi/M2-GraphicalModels-project/README.md

 # M2-GraphicalModels-project

-This is the repository for the project of the course "Introduction to Graphical Models".
+This is an implementation of Hidden Markov Model and the Viterbi algorithm to decode the scanline of a UPC-A barcode.

+For implementation details, please refer the .pdf file and iPython notebook.